 West Yellowstone.
 This entrance is one of the most popular ones because of all that the town itself has to offer.
 With plenty of accommodation options, it’s easy to explore Yellowstone.
 Plus, you can also book adventure tours such as white water rafting, ATV activities, fishing, and more.

 Once you’re in the park, don’t miss out on favorites like Old Faithful and Mammoth Hot Springs!
 There’s a reason why Yellowstone is one of the best places to visit in Montana, so just be ready for traffic jams and loads of people all summer long.

 3. Virginia City

 This well-preserved National Historic City is a must-see in Montana for any history buff.
 Virginia City used to be a booming gold mining town with thousands of people.
 Now, you can explore the original buildings and get a feel for what life was like back then.

-What’s most fun about Virginia City, (and makes it one of the unique places to visit in Montana), is that it has the feel of a ghost town, but still has a population of around 600 people.
+What’s most fun about Virginia City, (and what makes it one of the unique places to visit in Montana), is that it has the feel of a ghost town, but still has a population of around 600 people.
 These residents are proud of their small town and happily welcome you to explore.